An authentic lighthouse experience awaits at beautiful Blacksod Lighthouse.

 A quick history

-The lighthouse was built from the red granite beneath it giving it a unique colour & style
+The lighthouse was built from the red granite beneath it, giving it a unique colour and style

 Blacksod Lighthouse was built to complement its neighbouring Black Rock Lighthouse